-The increase in severity and intensity of climate related events and the potential build-up of other systemic risks, coupled with a non-negligible natural catastrophe (NatCat) insurance protection gap, may lead to important economic and societal losses across Europe.
+The increase in severity and intensity of climate related events and the potential build-up of other systemic risks,4 coupled with a non-negligible natural catastrophe (NatCat)5 insurance protection gap, may lead to important economic and societal losses across Europe.

 Only a quarter of the total losses caused by extreme weather and climate-related events across Europe were insured in the past.
-In addition, in light of climate change, EIOPA is concerned that affordability and insurability of NatCat insurance coverage is likely to become an increasing issue, thus further widening the existing protection gap.
+In addition, in light of climate change, EIOPA is concerned that affordability and insurability of NatCat insurance coverage is likely to become an increasing issue, thus further widening the existing protection gap6.

-As part of the new EU strategy on adaptation to climate change adopted on 24 February 2021, the European Commission (EC) published a Staff Working Document in June 2021 outlining available data and policy gaps.
+As part of the new EU strategy on adaptation to climate change adopted on 24 February 20217, the European Commission (EC) published a Staff Working Document in June 20218 outlining available data and policy gaps.
 Alongside the EC, EIOPA has further increased its focus on addressing protection gaps and on ensuring the sector's resilience to withstand climate shocks and that it contributes to making society more resilient to such shocks.

-At EIOPA's level, there are already several initiatives which explore how to address protection gaps, namely the work on shared resilience solutions, on risk assessment, on risk prevention, on product design, and on risk transfer.
+At EIOPA's level, there are already several initiatives which explore how to address protection gaps, namely the work on shared resilience solutions9, on risk assessment, on risk prevention10, on product design, and on risk transfer.

-Building on the ongoing work, EIOPA intends to contribute, among others, to the EC's Climate Resilience Dialogue which seeks to explore how insurance can contribute to reducing the impact of climate change, from increasing climate risk insurance penetration to incentivizing investment in risk mitigation actions and good adaptation solutions.
+Building on the ongoing work, EIOPA intends to contribute, among others, to the EC's Climate Resilience Dialogue11 which seeks to explore how insurance can contribute to reducing the impact of climate change, from increasing climate risk insurance penetration to incentivizing investment in risk mitigation actions and good adaptation solutions.

-&lt;sup>3 Systemic risk means a risk of disruption in the financial system with the potential to have serious negative consequences for the internal market and the real economy.
+4 Systemic risk means a risk of disruption in the financial system with the potential to have serious negative consequences for the internal market and the real economy.
 Article 22 of EIOPA Regulation defines 'systemic risk' by reference to Article 2(c) Regulation (EU) No 1092/2010.

-&lt;sup>4 The risk caused by a natural catastrophe is defined by the United Nations Office for Disaster Risk Reduction as: "The potential loss of life, injury, or destroyed or damaged assets which could occur to a system, society or a community in a specific period of time, determined probabilistically as a function of hazard, exposure, vulnerability and capacity."
+5 The risk caused by a natural catastrophe is defined by the United Nations Office for Disaster Risk Reduction as: "The potential loss of life, injury, or destroyed or damaged assets which could occur to a system, society or a community in a specific period of time, determined probabilistically as a function of hazard, exposure, vulnerability and capacity."

-&lt;sup>5 Dashboard on insurance protection gap for natural catastrophes.
+6 Dashboard on insurance protection gap for natural catastrophes.

-&lt;sup>6 EU Adaptation Strategy.
+7 EU Adaptation Strategy.

-&lt;sup>7 Closing the climate protection gap - Commission Staff Working Document.
+8 Closing the climate protection gap - Commission Staff Working Document.

-&lt;sup>8 Insurance against pandemic risk: EIOPA identifies options for shared resilience solutions.
+9 Insurance against pandemic risk: EIOPA identifies options for shared resilience solutions.

-&lt;sup>9 Staff Paper on Policy options to reduce the climate insurance protection gap.
+10 Staff Paper on Policy options to reduce the climate insurance protection gap.

-&lt;sup>10 A special group co-chaired by DG CLIMA and DG FISMA, as one of the actions the EC has undertaken to reduce the climate protection gap, and as announced in the EU Strategy on Adaptation to Climate Change.
+11 A special group co-chaired by DG CLIMA and DG FISMA, as one of the actions the EC has undertaken to reduce the climate protection gap, and as announced in the EU Strategy on Adaptation to Climate Change.